petrhoracek89/scaffold-for-mind-palace/README.md

 - 🛠️ Developers: see `CONTRIBUTING.md` (coming soon).
 - 📚 Learners: first experiments will be documented here.
 - 🌍 Community: share ideas via issues—always check alignment with our philosophy.

+---

+## 🙏 Support This Project

+This tool will always remain **free** in service of fostering learner independence—not perpetual usage.

+If you’d like to support its development, there are two ways to help:

+- **Donate** to sustain hosting, documentation, design work, and keep the tool freely available.
+- **Contribute** your time and skills in any shape or form.

+Learn more at the full [Support page](docs/SUPPORT.md).